biodatageeks/tbd-infra/README.md

 ```

 ## Connect to GKE cluster
-Run this to get access to your GKE cluster once you created it succesfully.
+Run this to get access to your GKE cluster once you created it successfully.
 ```
 gcp-login.sh
 ```